vamping111/ihashmap/README.rst

     cache = Cache()
     cache.search("my_cache", {"model": "1.0"})

-When `.search` is called it will firstly check for indexes containing search fields.
+When :python3:`.search` is called it will firstly check for indexes containing search fields.
 After finding best index, it will get index data and find matching primary keys.
 Now searching is as easy as getting values by their key.